 Average Nightly Cost: $1000 all-inclusive, but they have large discounts for staying multiple days across their amazing properties in Kenya.
 Make a special note that the property is closed each year for the entire month of May.
 Hotel Website: (HERE).

 About The Conrad Hilton: Out of all of the amazing hotels in the Maldives, the Conrad Hilton is by far the coolest one.
-Located on Rangali Island (only a 30 minute seaplane ride from Male), this hotel takes the lagoon experience to the next level.
-Many of the Hilton’s stilt hut villas are complete with sections of see-through glass flooring, private fresh water pools, and some also have beds that rotate 270 degrees to follow the sunset.
-For a hefty fee you can even arrange for the property’s Ithaa Restaurant to be converted into a one-of-a-kind underwater hotel room!
+Located on Rangali Island (only a 30-minute seaplane ride from Male), this hotel takes the lagoon experience to the next level.
+Many of the Hilton’s stilt hut villas are complete with sections of see-through glass flooring, private freshwater pools, but some also have beds that rotate 270 degrees to follow the sunset.
+For a hefty fee, you can even arrange for the property’s Ithaa Restaurant to be converted into a one-of-a-kind underwater hotel room!

-In total there are 11 restaurants to choose from at the Conrad Hilton from the underwater Ithaa, to many with perfect sunset views.
+In total there are 11 restaurants to choose from at the Conrad Hilton Maldives from the underwater Ithaa, to others with perfect sunset views.
 They even have a 20,000 bottle underwater wine cellar complete with the World’s 101 best cheeses.
-Throughout your stay you will have amazing Maldives activities waiting at your fingertips.
-You can dive with manata rays, snorkel with whale sharks, stroll the white sand beaches, look for dolphins, plus get up close and personal with sea turtles and a vibrant coral reef aboard the Nemo Submarine.
+Throughout your stay, you will have amazing Maldives activities waiting at your fingertips.
+You can dive with manta rays, snorkel with whale sharks, stroll the white sand beaches, look for dolphins, plus get up close and personal with sea turtles and a vibrant coral reef aboard the Nemo Submarine.
 The submarine can go up to 100 feet below the surface and it gives you a perspective that only brave scuba divers can normally get.

 About Dhara Dhevi: A stay at the Dhara Dhevj Resort in Chiang Mai will make you feel like you have been transported back in time to the height of the Lanna Empire.
 The sprawling property looks more like a palace than a resort, and you’re bound to feel the royal treatment.
-It’s the total package of grandeur and overall experience that land th Chara Chevi toward the top of our top 25 Coolest Hotels in the World.
+It’s the total package of grandeur and overall experience that lands Dhara Dhevi toward the top of our top 25 Coolest Hotels in the World.
 The 118 suites circle a huge old world farm and rice field, reminding you of the days when palaces were self-sustaining cities on their own.
-All of the spacious rooms have views either out onto the rice paddy or over the the lush tropical gardens covering the rest of the 60 acre resort.
+All of the spacious rooms have views either out onto the rice paddy or over the lush tropical gardens covering the rest of the 60-acre resort.
 There are even 5 complete, opulent residences for longer stays by celebrities and world leaders.

 The pool is as amazing as you can possibly imagine, but it is the spa we love the most.
 The entire spa is modeled after an ancient Mandalay palace and even has a 7 tiered, carved teakwood lobby.
 If you are looking for more adventure you can ride on the back of a water buffalo, cooking classes with master chefs, or take in one of the resort’s exciting live shows.
 The Dhara Dhevj is the only resort in Northern Thailand to have its own on-site craft village.
 Regular daily programs for arts and crafts demonstrations include basket making, bamboo weaving, rice pounding, paper cutting and flower arranging.
 They also have a kids club with activities from Thai dance and music, games, toys, rice planting, boxing, yoga, and paper umbrella making.